 It was probably the stuff of legends.
-A devise so complicated only the brightest and smartest of the age could use or understand it.
+An ancient computer so complicated only the brightest and smartest of the age could use or understand it.
 It was able to show the position of the planets, moon and earth.
 On auspicious days, it could tell the future.
 But only after a sacrafice to the gods and three days of cleansing.

 It is hard to imagine it being used anyone but high priests of the age.
 Quiet whispers would have told how it took a century to build, was a gift from the gods or the son god had received it because HE was the chosen one.